zonneplan/KiBot/README.md

         - `variant`: [string=''] Board variant to apply.
         - `vcuts`: [boolean=false] Render V-CUTS on the `vcuts_layer` layer.
         - `vcuts_layer`: [string='Cmts.User'] Layer to render the V-CUTS, only used when `vcuts` is enabled.
+                         Note that any other content from this layer will be included.
         - `warnings`: [string='visible'] [visible,all,none] Using visible only the warnings about components in the visible side are generated.
     - `category`: [string|list(string)=''] The category for this output.
 If not specified an internally defined category is used.
                   Categories looks like file system paths, i.e. PCB/fabrication/gerber.